JoshhSandhu/CrossyRoad/TECHNICAL-GUIDE.md

 **Cause**: Privy signing only works in mobile builds

 **Solution**:
-1. Build for Android or iOS (not Unity Editor)
+1. Build for Android (not Unity Editor)
-2. Ensure `isMobileApp = true` in `AuthenticationFlowManager`
-3. Test on physical device (not emulator if possible)
+2. Test on physical device
-4. Check network connection
+3. Check network connection

 **Why It Happens**:
 - Privy uses native WebView for signing